BuoyantIO/service-mesh-academy/certificates-with-vault/README.md

 - `server` is the command to run
 - `-dev -dev-listen-address 0.0.0.0:8200`: run Vault in dev mode, binding on all interfaces rather than just `localhost`
-- `-dev-root-token-id root`: set the dev-mode root "password" to `root`, so that we can trivially log in later
+- `-dev-root-token-id my-token`: set the dev-mode root "password" to `my-token`, which we will use to trivially log in later

 <!-- @wait -->